This website was created to accomplish the following:

 Follow the procedures listed below when dealing with students unwilling to accept counseling referral:

-- Submit documentation on the student's behavior to your Dean and the BIT.
-The situation will be considered and appropriate action will be taken by the Dean and/or the BIT.
+- Submit documentation on the student's behavior to your Dean and the Care Team.
+The situation will be considered and appropriate action will be taken by the Dean and/or the Care Team.

 - The instructor may directly initiate a consultation with the Counseling Center.